- WHY CARE ABOUT MYANMAR?

-In addition to recording the second most malaria deaths of any country in Southeast Asia, Burma / Myanmar has historically been a regional epicenter of spreading resistance to vital anti-malarial drugs.
-The situation is worst in ethnic areas in the eastern, western and northern border regions, which receive little or no government health services and are inaccessible to large-scale international efforts.
+Myanmar has historically been a regional epicenter of spreading resistance to vital anti-malarial drugs, and currently records Ithe second most malaria deaths of any country in Southeast Asia.
+The situation is worst in the remote and underserved ethnic minority border regions, which are largely inaccessible to large-scale international efforts.
 These regions are populated with displaced and vulnerable communities and rife with fake anti-malaria drugs, contributing to a growing reservoir of infection and a “perfect storm” of conditions to encourage increasing resistance to key artemisinin-based drugs.

-In eastern Burma, our partners have conducted the only peer-reviewed surveys in this inaccessible region, demonstrating that malaria accounts for nearly half of all deaths, with a disproportionate impact on children and pregnant women: Nearly 15% of children will die before their fifth birthday, one-third from malaria, and malaria is the leading cause of maternal anemia, stillbirth, premature birth and low birth weight.
+In eastern Myanmar, our partners have conducted the only peer-reviewed surveys in this inaccessible region, demonstrating that malaria accounts for nearly half of all deaths, with a disproportionate impact on children and pregnant women: Nearly 15% of children will die before their fifth birthday, more than one-quarter from malaria, and malaria is the leading cause of maternal anemia, stillbirth, premature birth and low birth weight.

-Through Community Partners International's health branch, the Global Health Access Program, we pioneered a community-led response to controlling malaria: A small team of medics from our local partner, the Karen Department of Health and Welfare (KDHW), piloted a malaria prevention and treatment program a handful of villages in conflict-affected eastern Burma.
+In 2003, Community Partners International (CPI) pioneered a community-led response to controlling malaria with our local partner, the Karen Department of Health and Welfare (KDHW).
+Together we piloted a malaria prevention and treatment program in a handful of villages in conflict-affected eastern Myanmar.

-Community Partners also provides support and technical assistance to help local organizations address rising rates of Tuberculosis and Lymphatic Filariasis in eastern Burma:
+Community Partners also provides support and technical assistance to help local organizations address rising rates of Tuberculosis and Lymphatic Filariasis in eastern Myanmar:

-With 97,000 new cases of TB detected each year, Burma is on the World Health Organization’s list of high-burden countries.
-Access to care can be extremely difficult, particularly in the rural and border regions, and villagers — many of them displaced within Burma — slowly suffer with the disease, unknowingly spreading it to their own children and community.
+With 97,000 new cases of TB detected each year, Myanmar is on the World Health Organization’s list of high-burden countries.
+Access to care can be extremely difficult, particularly in the rural and border regions, and villagers — many of them displaced within Myanmar — slowly suffer with the disease, unknowingly spreading it to their own children and community.

-CPI has helped design and support a pioneering TB program managed by community-based health workers, offering up to 20,000 displaced villagers in eastern Burma unprecedented access to TB education, screening and directly-observed-therapy treatment.
+CPI has helped design and support a pioneering TB program managed by community-based health workers, offering up to 20,000 displaced villagers in eastern Myanmar unprecedented access to TB education, screening and directly-observed-therapy treatment.

-While Thailand has eliminated the disfiguring mosquito-borne Lymphatic Filariasis (also known as Elephantiasis), millions of people remain at risk of infection in Burma.
-CPI’s pilot program in eastern Burma provides community education about prevention, transmission, and disease management, as well as screening, medication and preventive treatment to thousands of villagers.
+While Thailand has eliminated the disfiguring mosquito-borne Lymphatic Filariasis (also known as Elephantiasis), millions of people remain at risk of infection in Myanmar.
+CPI’s pilot program in eastern Myanmar provides community education about prevention, transmission, and disease management, as well as screening, medication and preventive treatment to thousands of villagers.